Error Handling

 }

-project_idis required - Check current code, confirm this field is indeed missing
+project_idis a required field - Checks current code and confirms the field is indeed missing

-- May query dataset structure through MCP tool to understand
+- May query the dataset structure through MCP tools to understand the

-project_idtype - Prompt user to add this field, or automatically add based on context
+project_idtype - Prompts the user to provide the field, or auto-fills it based on context

 await client.models.users.filter();